pubnub/kafka-bridge/kafka/readme.md

 docker-compose -f kafka/docker-compose.yaml up --force-recreate --remove-orphans
 ```

 Great!
-Everything is running now.
-Messages are automatically simulated on `topic`.
+Now in a separate terminal session, run the dockerfile in **Part 2**.

-## Dockerfile - Up and running in 60 seconds ( excludes Kafka )
+Messages are bing simulated on the `topic` topic as we speak.

-This is what you'll use for a production environment.
+## Part 2: Dockerfile - Up and running in 60 seconds

 For security, you will need to get your private API keys from:
 https://dashboard.pubnub.com/signup
 The following API Keys are for public-use and may be rotated.